If you wish to understand SEO, think of it as the sorting hat from Harry Potter. It sorts the search results to any query in a fair and just manner.

 User Experience- We are often asked to not judge a book by its cover, but let’s be real, when it comes to online sites, a lot of it relies on appearance.
 Which is why you must focus on the user experience for your site.

 Links- Linking your site on other channels is crucial.
 Amplify your content and get it out to as many people as you can.
 Backlinks really help pull up your ranking on a search engine page.
+According to Stellar SEO, relevancy is one of the most important factors to consider when seeking backlinks.

 Let’s outline these concepts in detail so that they can guide you in your strategy formulation.